EmergentOrder/onnx-scala/docs/README.md

 Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "ballpoint pen".

+#### Performance
+A simple benchmark, run on my laptop:

+Over 1000 iterations of cold start (using a new backend/session each time) SqueezeNet inference, ONNX-Scala took ~0.04696 seconds on average vs ~0.05948 seconds for ONNX Runtime 1.0 (Python API), > 20% faster.
+If we reuse the backend/session, the gap is larger still.

+The resulting output values also match ONNX Runtime.

 ### Operator-level (Fine-grained) API and generated programs

 You can call individual operators: